shlomoswidler/awscli/README.md

 awscli
 ======

-Installs the awscli command-line tool (the new one, supporting all AWS services).
+Installs and configures the awscli command-line tool (the new one, supporting all AWS services).

 Configuring
 ===========